ZDSRInternational/zdsr-docs/Documentation/zd.md

 - Characters are horizontal, so I use the "LEFT" and "RIGHT" arrows to move between them.
 - A paragraph consists of many lines, so I use the "LCTRL" key together with either the "UP" or "DOWN" arrow to move between them.
 - A word consists of many characters, so I use the "LCTRL" key together with either the "LEFT" or "RIGHT" arrow to move between them.

+There is only one group of keys we need to master for now.
+These are the "HOME", "END", "PG UP" and "PG DOWN" keys located in a rectangular block of the keyboard, straight up from the "UP ARROW" key.
+The first key you will encounter when navigating up from the "UP ARROW" key is the "END" key.
+It either goes to the last character in a current line, when pressed on a textbox, or to the end of a list, when used in a list control.
+When going one key right from the "END" key you will encounter the "PG DOWN (PAGE DOWN)" key.
+This key in turn is used to go one page down (as the name implies) when on a text box, or it can skip twenty lines down when on a list control.
+Going up from "PAGE DOWN" you have the "PG UP (PAGE UP)" key.
+As the name implies, it is used to go one page up when on a textbox, or it can skip twenty items up when on a list control.
+And finally when going left from "PG UP" you will meet the "HOME" key.
+This key is used to go to the beginning of a current line when on a textbox or it can skip to the very beginning of a list when on a list control.
+In case of problems with remembering these key combinations, please learn the following:

+- A home can be associated with the beginning, so the "HOME" key goest o the first character of a current line or to the beginning of a list.
+- The name of the "END" key is very appropriate,.
+This key goes to the last character of the current line, or to the end of a list when in a list control.
+- The "PG UP" key, called also the "PAGE UP" key is used to go one page up when on a text box.
+When in a list control though, it is used to skip twenty items up.
+- The "PG DOWN" key, called also the "PAGE DOWN" key is used to go one page down when on a text box.
+When in a list control though, it is used to skip twenty items down.

+#### Practise the basic keyboard navigation

+Sections like this will give you some basic exercises in order to facilitate the knowledge you have gained when reading the previous section or chapter.
+Sometimes the exercises are simple and so answers for them are basically at your fingertips, and sometimes they might be a little bit harder requiring you to do your own research, either by going back in this book or reading any recommended material.
+This first exercise will be concerning launching the Zhengdu Screenreader from the desktop.
+A desktop is the area that is first visible just when your computer starts up.
+If you have installed ZDSR with default options, an icon for it has been placed on it.
+If you wish to open the desktop, press the "LWIN+D" key combination.
+Tip: The desktop is a special case of a control that is called a grid.
+A grid in this case means that you can move in all four directions, and so locating the icon you want might not be as easy. is there another way I can open ZDSR from the desktop?